MENU CLOSE

 The Ritual of the Hammam

-A hammam experience goes beyond sweating it all out in a hot and steamy room.
-Plan to give yourself plenty of time to let go and enjoy, at least two to three hours to experience the full benefits.
+A hammam experience goes beyond sweating in a hot, steamy room.
+Plan to give yourself plenty of time—at least two to three hours—to let go and enjoy the full benefits.

-There is an entire ritual in order to receive all the benefits a hammam has to offer.
-Traditional Moroccan hammams have three rooms: a dry heat room, a warm room, and a cool room.
-All three rooms have three different temperatures.
+There is a set ritual to receive everything a hammam offers.
+Traditional Moroccan hammams have three rooms: a dry-heat room, a warm room, and a cool room, each at a different temperature.

-First is the dry, hot room to adapt the body to the heat, open the pores, and start to relax the mind.
+You begin in the dry, hot room to help your body adapt to the heat, open the pores, and relax the mind.

-Next, it’s on to the hot steam room where you can really begin to let go of your stress as you sweat out skin impurities and toxins.
-Here, you will scrub away your dead skin with the infamous Moroccan black soap, savon beldi, using a kessa (an exfoliating glove) or you can hire an attendant to do the job for you.
-This is the room with the enormous marble slab that you lay upon to receive a full body scrub down.
-After a proper exfoliation, it’s time to rinse off with warm water a few times to rid the body of all the dead skin cells.
-Some hammams have a pool with cool water to reawaken the body.
+Next comes the steam room, where you can truly release stress as you sweat out impurities and toxins.
+Here, you scrub away dead skin with Moroccan black soap (savon beldi) using a kessa (exfoliating glove), or you can hire an attendant to do it for you.
+This is typically where the large marble slab is used for a full-body scrub.
+After thorough exfoliation, rinse with warm water a few times to remove the loosened skin.
+Some hammams also have a cool-water pool to reawaken the body.

-Once the scrubbing and rinsing are over, it’s time to venture into the cool room to rehydrate and drink mint tea.
-This is also a great time to just lounge around, relax or share stories about the camel tour you took around the desert in Morocco.
+When the scrubbing and rinsing are finished, move to the cool room to rehydrate—often with mint tea.
+It’s an ideal time to lounge, relax, and swap stories, perhaps about the camel tour you took in the Moroccan desert.

 Sahara Desert Tour - The Moroccan Hammam Experience